WISE-Community/WISE-Tests/readme.md

 Install executable stubs into a ./bin dir so you don't always have to start a command with: bundle exec:

     bundle install --binstubs

+## Running the RSpec spec tests

 Make sure a local wise4 server is running at http://localhost:8080.
 See [wise4-vagrant](https://github.com/concord-consortium/wise4-vagrant) for one easy solution.

-Run all the rspec spec tests:
+Run all the [RSpec](http://relishapp.com/rspec) spec tests:

-    rake
+    rake spec

-Currently tests are written in [RSpec](http://relishapp.com/rspec).
+The RSpec spec tests are in the `spec/` directory.

 Here's an example that uses the [Capaybara DSL](http://rubydoc.info/github/jnicklas/capybara/master/file/README.rdoc#The_DSL}) for interacting with WISE4 via [selenium-webdriver](https://rubygems.org/gems/selenium-webdriver):